mauropelucchi/PumpIt-DrivenData/README.md

 The data is provided by [Taarifa](http://taarifa.org) and the [Tanzanian Ministry of Water](http://maji.go.tz).
 The original goal is to predict whether a water pump is functional, functional but needs repairs or non functional.
-During the [Master BI and Big Data Analytics](http://www.crisp-org.it/school/masters-courses/business-intelligence/) we present this work as project of Data Mining course: the target is to predict witch waterpoint is to repare (vs no-repare).
+During the [Master BI and Big Data Analytics](http://www.crisp-org.it/school/masters-courses/business-intelligence/)@University of Milano Bicocca, we have presented this work as project of Data Mining course: the target is to predict witch waterpoint is to repare (vs no-repare).

 For SAS we use SAS Base (for pre-processing) and SAS Miner.
 In R, we use [H2O](http://h2o.ai)'s random forest to get a score 0.76.
 We also used a XGB.